FusionAuth/fusionauth-site/site/_posts/2021-04-13-oggeh-fusionauth-gluu.md

 There's also one important note I must add here.
 Gluu might break due to expired JKS files for SCIM.
 These Java Keystore files are generated upon installation and [expire after one year](https://gluu.org/docs/gluu-server/4.0/operation/replace-expired-jks-scim/).
 Imagine how we felt after exactly one year of the installation to find a broken Gluu and spending many hours digging up this annoying fact!

 To be honest, that was the moment where I decided to get rid of Gluu.
 There were many other alternatives.
 FusionAuth caught my attention and just stuck there.
 I used to say that Auth0 has the best documentation and comprehensive service.
 But all that changed dramatically after I explored FusionAuth.
-It works like a charm from the first attempt.
+It worked like a charm from the first attempt.
 That's something that doesn't usually happen when trying new things.
 I wish to thank you for that.

 **Dan:** How much time and money would you say FusionAuth has saved you?